ks-rogers/AnimationSwitchingBottomNavigationView/README.md

 }
 ```

-## Sample
+## Example

-To run the sample application of use this, clone this repository and open on Android Studio.
+To run the example of use this, clone this repository and open on Android Studio.

-Sample application's codes placed in `example` module.
+Example codes placed in `example` module.

 ## Contributing